 Tibet-Nepal Friendship Highway

-However, the east line via Zhangmu to Kathmandu has been closed for tourists since 2015 due to the heavy damage caused by the 2015 Nepal earthquake.
-The west line via Gyirong to Kathmandu has been opened as the border for traveling to Kathmandu since September 1, 2017.
-Since then, all the overland tours from Lhasa to Kathmandu will cross through this line to Nepal.
-The road in Tibet is well-paved while in Nepal is rugged and bumpy.
+However, the east line via Zhangmu to Kathmandu has been closed to tourists since 2015 due to extensive damage caused by the 2015 Nepal earthquake.
+The west line via Gyirong to Kathmandu has been open for travel since September 1, 2017.
+Since then, all overland tours from Lhasa to Kathmandu have used this route.
+The road in Tibet is well-paved, while in Nepal, it is rugged and bumpy.

-The travel along this highway is suitable all year round.
-It attracts thousands of travelers every year, while the best seasons to travel along this route are April to June and September to October, due to its more stable weather with a clear sky, the higher visibility, and fewer travelers.
-July and August are a good time too since the weather of these 2 months are the warmest, the mountains/valleys are in an amazing color of green, the landscapes are at its best shape among all the seasons, but you should be aware that they are the busiest months and road in Nepal side in July and August is often blocked by the landslides.
+Travel along this highway is suitable all year round, attracting thousands of travelers annually.
+However, the best time to travel along this route are April to June and September to October, due to more stable weather with clear skies, better visibility, and fewer travelers.
+July and August are also good times, as the weather is warm, the landscapes are lush, but it is the busiest travel period, and landslides often block the roads on the Nepal side.

 Comments